paulshorey/colorful-console-logger/README.md

-# REMEMBER

-This is the source of truth, the original module, **in development** at /nlp-be (with Besta.domains back-end).

-Then, when building/publishing this to NPM, copy it over to /public (front-end server) to allow for CDN distribution.

 # Zero setup.
 Zero dependencies.
 Full featured.

 You can haz configuration if you want it.
 Scroll down to find out.